Not everyone will understand the deep satisfaction of a carefully packed family car just before you slam it shut for the big drive.

 Or in our case, throw it all through the door and bomb over to the enormous waterpark that dominates La Rive.

-This is almost akin to a Center Parcs complex, complete with multiple slides, lazy river and a huge tipping bucket to catch the unwary – including our six-year-old.
+This is almost akin to a Center Parcs complex, complete with multiple slides, a lazy river and a huge tipping bucket to catch the unwary – including our six-year-old.

 It is a tightly-run, five-star camping resort that really does have it all, from watersports on the private beach, to cycle hire, wine tasting and a nightly cabaret.